 You will be helping and contributing to vital research in understanding the nature, spread and severity of COVID-19, as well as the impacts it has on your health and health-related behaviours.

-Although there are a good number of measurements, by taking all of these you will be helping to develop a prediction model that could identify people in the pre-symptomatic phase of the infection, thereby reducing the number of people they come into contact with the infection.
+By taking all these measurements you will be helping to develop a prediction model that could identify people in the pre-symptomatic phase of the infection, thereby reducing the number of people they come into contact with the infection.